 The dilutive effects of performance-based stock awards were included in the computation of diluted earnings per share at the level the related performance criteria were met through the respective Consolidated Balance Sheet date.
-Potential dilutive effects, representing approximately 440,000 and 400,000 350,000 shares at December 31, 2023 March 31, 2024 and 2022 2023, respectively, were excluded from the computation of diluted earnings per share as the related performance criteria were not yet met, although the Company expects to meet various levels of criteria in the future.
+Potential dilutive effects, representing approximately 440,000 445,000 and 350,000 shares at March 31, 2024 June 30, 2024 and 2023, respectively, were excluded from the computation of diluted earnings per share as the related performance criteria were not yet met, although the Company expects to meet various levels of criteria in the future.

-Three Months Ended December 31, Three Months Ended December 31, Three Months Ended December 31, Three Months Ended March 31, Six Months Ended March 31, 2023 2022 2024 2023 2022 2023 2024 2023 2024 2023 Income from continuing operations Less: Net income attributable to noncontrolling interests Income from continuing operations attributable to Hillenbrand Weighted-average shares outstanding (basic - in millions) Weighted-average shares outstanding (basic - in millions) Weighted-average shares outstanding (basic - in millions) Effect of dilutive stock options and other unvested equity awards (in millions) Weighted-average shares outstanding (diluted - in millions) Basic earnings per share from continuing operations attributable to Hillenbrand Basic earnings per share from continuing operations attributable to Hillenbrand Basic earnings per share from continuing operations attributable to Hillenbrand Diluted earnings per share from continuing operations attributable to Hillenbrand Shares with anti-dilutive effect excluded from the computation of diluted earnings per share (in millions) Shares with anti-dilutive effect excluded from the computation of diluted earnings per share (in millions) Shares with anti-dilutive effect excluded from the computation of diluted earnings per share (in millions)
+Three Months Ended Six Months Ended March 31, March 31, 2024 2023 2024 2023 Income from continuing operations (Loss) income from continuing operations Less: Net income attributable to noncontrolling interests Income from continuing operations attributable to Hillenbrand (Loss) income from continuing operations attributable to Hillenbrand Weighted-average shares outstanding (basic - in millions) Weighted-average shares outstanding (basic - in millions) Weighted-average shares outstanding (basic - in millions) Effect of dilutive stock options and other unvested equity awards (in millions) (1) Weighted-average shares outstanding (diluted - in millions) Basic earnings per share from continuing operations attributable to Hillenbrand Basic earnings per share from continuing operations attributable to Hillenbrand Basic earnings per share from continuing operations attributable to Hillenbrand Diluted earnings per share from continuing operations attributable to Hillenbrand Basic (loss) earnings per share from continuing operations attributable to Hillenbrand

+Basic (loss) earnings per share from continuing operations attributable to Hillenbrand Basic (loss) earnings per share from continuing operations attributable to Hillenbrand Diluted (loss) earnings per share from continuing operations attributable to Hillenbrand Shares with anti-dilutive effect excluded from the computation of diluted earnings per share (in millions) Shares with anti-dilutive effect excluded from the computation of diluted earnings per share (in millions) Shares with anti-dilutive effect excluded from the computation of diluted earnings per share (in millions)